 Shawnee, OH – (1872 – present coal mining & railroad town slowly abandoned over time)

 Classification: semi – ghost town

-Location: Salt Lick Township, Perry County – On Rt.
-93 at the intersection of Rt.
-155
+Location: Salt Lick Township, Perry County – On SR 93 at the intersection of SR 155

-It was the largest town in Perry County for decades but keeps getting smaller as more people move away & now has just a fraction of it's peak population which was 655 in the 2010 census.
-Main Street looks like a brick town from the late 1800's to early 1900's with only a few buildings still in operation.
-The majority of them are abandoned along with many other small business & homes in town due to the mining industry leaving the area & competition from the chain department stores in nearby towns.
+It was the largest town in Perry County for decades but keeps getting smaller as more people move away.
+Shawnee now has just a fraction of its peak population & was at 655 residents in the 2010 census.
+Main Street looks like a brick town from the late 1800s to early 1900s with only a few buildings still in operation.
+The majority of them are abandoned along with many other small business & homes in the area due to the mining industry leaving & competition from large chain department stores in nearby towns.

 Thanks to group member Brett Taylor, manager of Ohio Hiking Trails And Historical Sites, for providing the listing picture!